Piracy in the Atlantic World: Terrorism as tactics

 The Early Modern World was replete with various methods of coercion and violence that the state would utilize to impose its will on the lower rungs of society.
 Not only did they lose control over their lives, but many were subjected to various methods of torture and capital punishment.
 The institutionalization of these devices cultivated the notion of terror from above.
 According to Marcus Rediker, "Pirates consciously used terror to accomplish their aims", which varied from physical violence and intimidation to acquiring remuneration.
 Pirates primarily sought easy gains that would allow them to acquire booty while avoiding actual conflict.

-The most pronounced tool pirates had at their disposal when confronting a potential prize was to employ the Jolly Roger.
+The most prominent tool pirates had at their disposal when confronting a potential prize was the Jolly Roger.
 This symbol was easily identified, and the consequences of resistance were equally well known.
 Sailors knew that, if in their attempt to defend their ship they failed, there was a great possibility that they could be tortured.
-The renown of pirates was not solely based on or confined to the co-opting of disciplinary tactics commonly used by the men sailing with official commission, but also due to their habit of "destroying massive amounts of property" with impunity.
+Pirates were notorious not solely for co-opting of disciplinary tactics commonly used by the men sailing with official commission but also for their habit of "destroying massive amounts of property" with impunity.
 The desecration of cargo and impairment of ships were standard occurrences in run-ins with pirates.
 This is believed to be an "indirect terror" against those the pirates saw as their enemies.